 Old books.
 We all have them.
 We sometimes want to get rid of them.
 But what can we do with them?

-I have more than enough books to contend with and a very embarrassing to-be-read pile.
-But I also have those books I know and love and will keep forever.
+I have more than enough tomes on my bookshelf to contend with and a very embarrassing to-be-read pile.
+But I also have those works of fiction and non fiction that I know and love and will keep forever.
 But what about those books that you’ve read once or twice but no longer need in your life?
-Those books that are just taking up valuable space.
+They are just taking up valuable space.
 Here are my top suggestions:

 There are plenty of places to donate your old books.
 Charity shops, local events (we have a little coffee morning ‘Pop-In’ in my village where you can give your old stuff – I’ve bought many an old book here!).